 So what have we learned from the 2016 election season?
 Whether happy, mad, sad or anxious, it can pay dividends to learn from experiences like the bruising 2016 U.S. presidential election.
 Here are a few of my takeaways.

 Character counts.
 Perhaps above all, this election season revealed the primacy of character as a quality most admired in leaders.
-Votes cast reflected the electorate’s judgment of each candidate’s character election-2016-trump-and-cinton-bbc-pressqualities and flaws, real or perceived.
+Votes cast reflected the electorate’s judgment of each candidate’s character qualities and flaws, real or perceived.
 And we were reminded that character is forged and revealed in defeat as well as victory, perhaps more so.
 We’ve heard that character is revealed by our actions when no one is looking; of course in today’s world of social media and incessant media coverage it’s unlikely that there are ever instances when “no one is looking;” our character, good and bad, is on display for all to judge.
 How are others judging our character?

 It’s about trust.
 Trust goes hand in hand with character; our willingness to trust and follow leaders, elected or otherwise, flows from our trust in those leaders.
 ‘No trust, no vote; if leaders lose our trust, how can we trust them with our future?
 Leaders earn our trust largely by demonstrating that they are driven by a motive to serve, not self-enrichment or self-aggrandizement.
 What contributes or takes away from the trust that others place in us?

 Promises matter.
-There was a lot of talk about promises this election season, promises made and election-proomises-broken-egg-michael-swerdloff promises broken.
+There was a lot of talk about promises this election season, promises made and promises broken.
 We’re seeing a pattern here; we trust those who keep their promises, and our judgment of character is a function of whether we can believe promises and of whether promises have been kept.
 Our 45th president’s scorecard, as has been true for those before him, will be largely a function of promises kept or broken.
 Perhaps the most important promise will be the promise to unite a clearly un-United States.
 What promises have we made?
 How would others score us for keeping our promises and commitments?

 Critical thinking is vital.
 Responsible democracy is a shared accountability.
 How many assertions, dispersions and reports are accepted as true without being subjected to fact-checking and critical analysis?
 Stakeholders of institutions have a responsibility to hear with a critical ear and believe with a critical mind; too often we can be swayed by persuasive rhetoric alone, hijacked by our emotions, ready to believe what we want to believe or incapable of critically evaluating the merits of claims.
 How might we be vulnerable or misled by trusting blindly or not critically evaluating assertions and conclusions?